The storm is the third major tropical system to hit Taiwan in the past two weeks.

 The ministry of civil affairs has sent 3,000 tents to evacuated people in Fujian.

 Disaster officials in the Philippines said three people drowned in flooding after Sepat exacerbated monsoon rains in that country.

 Nearly 550,000 people were affected by floodwaters in Manila and the northern provinces, and more than 3,500 people were sheltering in evacuation centres.

 Parts of the capital and surrounding provinces remained under water on Sunday.

-Taiwan’s disaster centre said 27 people had been hurt as the typhoon hit before moving on to China.
+Taiwan’s disaster centre said 27 people had been hurt in the typhoon.

 About 2,500 people were evacuated and nearly 9,000 homes were still without electricity.